Infinite-Chess/infinitechess.org/docs/TRANSLATIONS.md

 `lng-(script)-REGION-(extensions)`

-For example `en-US` for American Enligsh, `sv` for Sweedish, `zh-Hant-HK` for Chinese spoken in Hong Kong written in traditional script.
+For example `en-US` for American English, `sv` for Swedish, `zh-Hant-HK` for Chinese spoken in Hong Kong written in traditional script.

 You should name your file this way and only this way otherwise it won't be correctly detected.